Azure/reliable-web-app-pattern-dotnet/workshop/3 - Cost Optimization/README.md

 ```

 The same happens with the down-scale.
-Which if the CPU is under a certain porcentage, it will descale the the count by one, and cooldowns the selection for ten minutes before acting the rule again.
+Which if the CPU is under a certain porcentage, it will descale the the count by one, and cooldowns the selection for ten minutes before applying the rule again.

 ```bicep
           {